How to improve your sex life by getting out of your own way.

 First of all, I get it: being turned down for sex is an awful feeling.
-You take it personally, feel rejected and hurt, and you start to resent your partner or spouse.
+You take it personally, feel rejected and hurt, and you start resenting your partner or spouse when she says she doesn't want sex.
 You have needs, and it feels awful to believe that she doesn’t care about them.

 Is your partner tired?
-11:30 pm after a long day at work is probably not ideal for her.
+Then, 11:30 pm after a long day at work is probably not ideal for her.
 Is she full from a big meal?
 The thought of sex for her is less than appealing while that burger is just sitting like lead in her stomach.

 Is she distracted?
 It's sometimes difficult for men to comprehend, but many women are unable to become aroused or interested in sex if they’re ruminating on something.
-It doesn’t even have to be especially upsetting; it might be a future project that needs to be tackled, or a conflict with a friend that requires resolution.
+It doesn’t even have to be especially upsetting — it might be a future project that needs to be tackled or a conflict with a friend that requires resolution.

-So consider the context and time when you’re thinking about initiating sex; don’t make the mistake of making an advance when you’re likely to be turned down for reasons that have nothing to do with you.
+So consider the context and time when you’re thinking about initiating sex.
+Don’t make the mistake of making an advance when you’re likely to be turned down for reasons that have nothing to do with you.

 I hear this all the time from women — they want you to be a man!
 Remember how you were when you started dating?
 You didn’t ask if she wanted to have sex.
 You seduced her!
 You made moves and took control; you were definitive and confident.

 Just because you’ve been together for years doesn’t mean it’s sufficient to ask if she’s up for sex.
 That is a complete turnoff to most women and hardly what you’d call seduction.
 Ask and you’re not likely to receive.

 Have you recently fought?
 If you haven’t resolved it, you can forget about sex tonight.
 "Make-up sex" only happens after you’ve worked through the problem.
 Have you been thoughtful and kind?
 Are you listening to her feelings and accurately reflecting them back?

 You came up with imaginative nights out (i.e. you weren’t just watching TV on the couch and then asking for sex).
 You sent flowers, you opened her car door for her, and you paid attention to the things that were important to her.
 You went out of your way to be attentive to her needs.

 Maybe you didn’t realize it then, but that was foreplay — 'round the clock!

 Keep yourselves clean; hygiene still matters.
 And if you were fit when you started dating, keep fit throughout your marriage.
 You made such an effort to be appealing to her in the beginning.
 Guess what?
 It worked.
 And there’s no reason to think it won’t again.

 Finally, guys, know this: I’m not saying there aren’t other reasons why your sex life is anemic.
 I simply want you to make sure you’ve eliminated the ways in which you could be responsible.
-When a couples conflict arises, it’s beneficial to examine yourself and your possible contribution to the problem.
+When conflict between a couple arises, it’s beneficial to examine yourself and your possible contribution to the problem.

 Adam Fields is a licensed marriage and family therapist located in Encino, California.
 Contact him to receive a free phone consultation, and get a step closer to a better relationship with your partner, your family and yourself.